-To gain agility and competitive advantage, modernization is a business imperative no company can afford to ignore.
+To gain agility and competitive advantage, modernization is a business imperative that no company can afford to ignore.
 This includes modernizing your applications, infrastructure, technology, and even your approach to software development.

-From an infrastructure perspective, modernizing from an on-premise or legacy environment to Amazon Web Services (AWS) helps you begin to harness the agility, flexibility, and scalability of the cloud.
-Modern software development methodologies such as DevOps go hand-in-hand with modern cloud environments, making it possible to take advantage of cloud native technologies and tools to further accelerate software development and optimize the elasticity, resiliency, and performance of software running in the cloud.
+From an infrastructure perspective, modernizing from an on-premises or legacy environment to Amazon Web Services (AWS) helps you begin to harness the agility, flexibility, and scalability of the cloud.
+Modern software development methodologies such as DevOps go hand-in-hand with modern cloud environments, making it possible to take advantage of cloud technologies and tools to further accelerate software development and optimize the elasticity, resiliency, and performance of software running in the cloud.

 However, legacy applications must be modernized as well, or they will hinder your ability to use the cloud to achieve transformative outcomes for IT and the business.
 Of the six approaches to application modernization (retire, repurchase, retain, rehost, replatform, and refactor), rehosting is the most common first step.
 That’s because rehosting offers a relatively low-risk way to begin modernizing and reaping early benefits such as lower costs, improved performance, and the ease of operation on a modern platform.